 Dr Mashail Haydar Ali

-Her teaching interests include linguistics, the threory of translation practice, Arabic sociolinguistics, Arabic language and culture.
+Her teaching interests include applied translation studies, Arabic sociolinguistics, Arabic language and culture.

 - Language policy and planning in the Arab World